mont1y/cryptography/worksheet1q1.md

 #### Definition of CPA Secure Encryption:
 A polynomial time adversary cannot perform a distinguishing attack even if he has the power to choose plaintexts and see their encryptions.

-In other words, the adversary encrypts two different messages, an attacker should **not** be able to distinguish which ciphertext corresponds to which message.
+In other words, the challenger encrypts two different messages the adversary chooses, and the adversary should **not** be able to distinguish which ciphertext corresponds to which message.
 If the attacker is able to do so accurately, the encryption scheme is not perfectly secure.

 ## Solution